EmilieSchott/Snowtricks/README.md

 4) To create tables in the database, type in CLI : "symfony console doctrine:migrations:migrate"

-5) Check fixtures directory to decide which fixtures you want in your database, then type in CLI : "php bin/console hautelook:fixtures:load".
+5) Check fixtures directory to decide which fixtures you want in your database and define an account login and password for you (user 1 in fixtures/User.yaml), then type in CLI : "php bin/console hautelook:fixtures:load".

+6) Customize images and texts.

 ## Copyrights
 -------------